And How to Get Rid of Them

 As mentioned above, there are many causes of muscle cramps.
 But these causes occur occasionally.
 If you are having repeated attacks of painful leg cramps, even at rest, then you start worrying about it, because they may be signaling some serious health condition like kidney failure or congestive cardiac failure.
 Talk about it with your doctor.
 He may suggest to you some investigations to rule out the cause.

-One such investigation is serum electrolytes to rule out hyperkalemia [an increase in potassium levels in the blood, more common in kidney failure].
+One such investigation is serum electrolytes to rule out hypokalemia [a decrease in potassium levels in the blood, more common in kidney failure].

 Leg cramps happen mostly at night- why?
 What causes severe leg cramps at night?